TesteurManiak/flutter_map_animations/README.md

 ## v0.4.0

-* With flutter_map v5 it's not possible anymore to extend `MapControllerImpl` which was used to use the `AnimatedMapController` directly as a `MapController` in the `FlutterMap` widget.
+* With [flutter_map v5][flutter-map-v5] it's not possible anymore to extend `MapControllerImpl` which was used to use the `AnimatedMapController` directly as a `MapController` in the `FlutterMap` widget.
 Now an instance of `MapController` is created internally or can be passed as a parameter to the `AnimatedMapController` constructor.
 You can access it with the `mapController` getter:

 ```dart
 late final _animatedMapController = AnimatedMapController(vsync: this);